How to Install Mods in Sims 4

 Similar to the PS4 situation, Sims 4 doesn’t allow mods on the Xbox console.
 With only a select few games allowing minor mod support (such as Skyrim), console gaming is relatively hostile to modding due to different OS requirements and setups.

 If you want to play Sims 4 with custom content, your only options are to play on a PC (Windows or Mac).

 How to Install Mods in Sims 4 Cracked

 We generally don’t support players pirating games.
 Mods also bring this to the next level.
-Since pirated (or cracked) game versions often are slightly outdated or have a few different installation files, so there’s no guarantee that mods that work for legitimate Sims 4 copies will work for pirated ones.
+Since pirated (or cracked) game versions often are slightly outdated or have a few different installation files, there’s no guarantee that mods that work for legitimate Sims 4 copies will work for pirated ones.